Adele Capell, Countess of Essex: Vegetarianism

+Death

+Adele lived as the Dowager Countess of Essex at her London home, 72 Brook Street, Mayfair, where she died, aged 55, on 28 July 1922.
+Adele was found dead in the bath by her maid.
+She suffered from heart affection and it was suggested that whilst taking her bath she had a fatal seizure.
+A memorial service was held at St Margaret's, Westminster among whom Arthur Balfour and Winston Churchill attended.
+She was cremated at Golders Green Crematorium.

 Legacy

 She was the model for Hubert von Herkomer's portrait, 'Lady in White', and an 1892 portrait by Edward Hughes.

 A portrait of Adele Capell by the English painter Edward Robert Hughes hangs in the Watford Museum.

 Another portrait, painted in 1906 by the American painter John Singer Sargent and entitled The Countess of Essex, currently hangs in The Museum of Fine Arts-Houston.
-It is privately owned, and on long term loan to the museum.
+It is privately owned, and on long-term loan to the museum.